1024inc/engineering-blog/eng-paths/vp_of_engineering.md

 </td></tr>
 <tr><td  markdown="1">

-- Collaborates across functional areas to define, prioritize and ensure implementation of specific innovations to improve technical functionality in support of business needs, efficiencies, and revenue.
+- Collaborates across functional areas to define, prioritize and ensure implementation of specific innovations to improve technical functionality in support of business needs, efficiencies, and revenue. .
 - Leverages past experience and uses strong communication skills to collaborate effectively with all stakeholders, including customers, senior management, and other business leaders.
-- Owns budgeting and compensation management process for their teams
+- Owns budgeting and compensation management process for their teams.

 </td></tr>
 <tr><td style="font-weight:bold">